AleksandarDzudzevic/Project_unit_4/README.md

     <a href="{{ url_for("delete_profile") }}">Delete the account</a>
 </div>
 ```
+Fig.11 HTML aspect of navigation bar using jinja template

 Fig.11 Another patern that I have recognized was that I needed certain features one click away, regardless of what webpage of the website I was on.
 This is why I created a navigation bar that is located within the base template, allowing access to certain featrures from whicever page user is currently on.
 The technique that I used was manipulating Jinja templates in html, which allowed me to use loops and other python features within the html code.
 This allowed me to allow user to get redirected to another page through a hyper link using get_url function (Fig. 12)

 ## Success Criteria 1: The social network website will provide a  secure login and registration system.